Katy Perry's confessional weekend

 That's the title of her new album, which Perry is promoting, apparently, by spilling tea all over the place -- and not the kind you drink.

-Perry is doing a "Big Brother"-style live stream titled "Witness World Wide" in which fans can watch her live in a house for 96 hours.
+Perry is doing a "Big Brother"-style live stream titled "Witness World Wide" where fans can watch her live in a house for 96 hours.

 The singer has done a series of interviews in recent days, including one with "Late Late Show" host James Corden that involved a game of "Spill Your Guts or Fill Your Guts," in which they either had to tell secrets or consume something disgusting.